 In these circumstances, since the financial reporting risks are not addressed with an appropriate compensating control, the issuer would continue to have a deficiency relating to the operation of ICFR and would have to assess the significance of the deficiency.
 The issuer may have one or more mitigating procedures that reduce the financial reporting risks that the deficient ICFR component failed to address and may consider disclosure of those procedures, as discussed in section 9.7 of the Policy.
+In disclosing these mitigating procedures in its MD&A, an issuer should not imply that the procedures eliminate the existence of a material weakness.

-8.29.2 Assessing significance of deficiencies in ICFR - If a deficiency or combination of deficiencies in the design or operation of one or more controlscomponents of ICFR is identified, certifying officers should assess the significance of the deficiency, or combination of deficiencies, to determine if a reportable deficiency exists whether they collectively result in a material weakness.
+9.2 Assessing significance of deficiencies in ICFR - If a deficiency or combination of deficiencies in the design or operation of one or more components of ICFR is identified, certifying officers should assess the significance of the deficiency, or combination of deficiencies, to determine whether a material weakness exists.
 Their assessment should generally include both qualitative and quantitative analyses.
-Among other things, a qualitative analysis of deficiencies involves assessing: